Profile: Ariel Sharon

 - 2005: Left Likud to found Kadima

-After Binyamin Netanyahu's right-wing coalition came to power in 1996, the new Israeli prime minister bowed to pressure to include the former army general in his cabinet.
+After Benjamin Netanyahu's right-wing coalition came to power in 1996, the new Israeli prime minister brought him into his cabinet.

 On appointing him as foreign minister in 1998, Mr Netanyahu said Mr Sharon was the best man for the job.